 1. Alkaloids for Euphoric Mood Enhancement

 According to research, nuciferine and aporphine promote mood enhancement by activating certain receptors in the brain.
-In addition to its potential for producing euphoria, nuciferine has also piqued the interest of researchers for its potential in treating conditions like schizophrenia and the inflammatory aspects of fibromyalgia, neuropathic pain, and inflammation-related depression.
+In addition to its potential for producing euphoria, nuciferine has also piqued the interest of researchers for its potential in treating the inflammatory aspects.

 2. Anthocyanins for Immune Support

 We all love a good dose of alkaloids, but the benefits of blue lotus don’t stop there.
-The alkaloid anthocyanin, present in the flowers, leaves, and roots of blue lotus, is thought to boost the immune system and help protect against viral infections.
+The alkaloid anthocyanin, present in the flowers, leaves, and roots of blue lotus, is thought to boost the immune system.

 3. Anthraquinones for Digestive Issues

 Found in the flowers and leaves of blue lotus and rhubarb, anthraquinones have traditionally been used for stomachache and as a natural laxative.